vini-karumuru/QAA/README.md

 - lab notebook,
 - Talapas batch script/code,
 - FastQC plots,
-- mapped/unmapped read counts,
 - counts files generated from htseq-count (in a folder would be nice),
-- answers to questions,
-- and any additional plots/code
+- and any additional plots, code, or code output

 to GitHub.

 ## You should create a pdf file (using Rmarkdown) with a high-level report including:
 - all plots
 - answers to questions
-- read counts (in a nicely formatted table)
+- mapped/unmapped read counts from PS8 script (in a nicely formatted table)

 The three parts of the assignment should be clearly labeled.
 Be sure to title and write a descriptive figure caption for each image/graph/table you present (*Hint* - think about figure captions you've read and discussed in Journal Club).
-The file should be named `QAA_report.pdf`, and it should be a the top level of your repo and submitted to Canvas.
+The file should be named `QAA_report.pdf`, and it should be a the top level of your repo AND submitted to Canvas.